Senior Research Scientist – Sea Level

 Introduction

 I'm a computational ocean (data) scientist who generally develops methods to make the most of the imperfect numerical models/theories and the sparse/aliased observations we have of the ocean.
-Recently, my focus has been on improving existing or exploring alternative observational methods to monitor basic ocean state variables.
-I do this by both developing data products and investigating how to enhance ocean observing systems.
+My application focus has included understanding ocean/climate dynamics and improving existing or exploring alternative observational methods to monitor basic ocean state variables.
+I have approached these applications by developing/running experiments with ocean/climate models, estimating data products for assimilation by forecasting systems, probing how existing/hypothetical data could be used in ocean state estimation, and investigating how to enhance ocean observing systems.
+I generally choose my research topics by thinking of an application that allows me to both learn something new about the earth system and add a new computational/statistical method to my tool-belt.
 In my spare time, I compose and release music, sometimes for outreach but most of the time just as an outlet.

 Research